rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 ```
 **Parameter Explanation:**

+**Search Criteria:**
+- `descriptor.name`: Free text search for DF programs (user can enter any search terms)
+- `category.descriptor.name`: Category-based search filter (user can choose specific program categories)

+**Location and Timing:**
+- `stops.type`: Set to "end" to indicate consumer location
+- `stops.location`: Consumer's location details (REQUIRED - MAY include any combination of gps, address, or area_code as per implementor needs)
+- `stops.time.range`: Time range for which DF programs are sought (OPTIONAL - can be omitted if searching for all available programs)

 **Participant Capabilities:**
 - `load_capacity`: Total load reduction capacity the participant can offer (used by grid to assess potential impact)
 - `participant_type`: Type of participant - residential, commercial, industrial, retail (used for program eligibility filtering)
-- `control_type`: How load will be controlled - automated, manual, hybrid (used to match with program requirements)
+- `control_type`: Load control capabilities this consumer has - automated, manual, hybrid (used to match with program requirements)

 **Availability Parameters:**
 - `response_time`: How quickly participant can respond to DF events (used to match with program urgency requirements)